 —The Word, Vol. 1.
 The Appearance and Work of God.
 God’s Work and Man’s Work

-I was once known as Jehovah.
-I was also called the Messiah, and people once called Me Jesus the Savior with love and esteem.
-Today, however, I am no longer the Jehovah or Jesus that people knew in times past; I am the God who has returned in the last days, the God who shall bring the age to an end.
-I am the God Himself that rises up from the end of the earth, replete with My entire disposition, and full of authority, honor, and glory.
-People have never engaged with Me, never known Me, and have always been ignorant of My disposition.
+I was once called Jehovah, I was also once known by people as the Messiah, and people once called Me Jesus the Savior with love and esteem.
+Today, I am no longer the Jehovah or Jesus that people knew in times past.
+Rather, I am the God who has returned in the last days, the God who shall bring the age to an end; I am the God Himself that rises up from the end of the earth, replete with My entire disposition, and full of authority, honor, and glory.
+People have never been in contact with Me, they have never known Me, and they have always been ignorant of My disposition.
 From the creation of the world until today, not one person has seen Me.
-This is the God who appears to man in the last days but is hidden among man.
-He resides among man, true and real, like the burning sun and the blazing flame, filled with power and brimming with authority.
+This is the God who appears to people in the last days but is hidden among them.
+He resides among people, true and real, like the burning sun and the blazing flame, filled with power and brimming with authority.
 There is not a single person or thing that shall not be judged by My words, and not a single person or thing that shall not be purified through the burning of fire.
-Eventually, all nations shall be blessed because of My words, and also smashed to pieces because of My words.
-In this way, all people during the last days shall see that I am the Savior returned, and that I am the Almighty God that conquers all of mankind.
-And all shall see that I was once the sin offering for man, but that in the last days I also become the flames of the sun that incinerate all things, as well as the Sun of righteousness that reveals all things.
+Ultimately, the myriad nations shall be blessed because of My words, and also smashed to pieces because of My words.
+In this way, all people in the last days shall see that I am the Savior returned, and that I am Almighty God, who conquers all of mankind.
+And all shall see that I was once the sin offering for man, but that in the last days I have become the flames of the blazing sun that burn all things, as well as the Sun of righteousness that reveals all things.
 This is My work in the last days.
-I took this name and am possessed of this disposition so that all people may see that I am a righteous God, the burning sun, the blazing flame, and so that all may worship Me, the one true God, and so that they may see My true face: I am not only the God of the Israelites, and I am not just the Redeemer; I am the God of all creatures throughout the heavens and the earth and the seas.
+I took this name and carry with Me this disposition so that all people may see that I am the righteous God, the burning sun, the blazing flame, and so that all may worship Me, the one true God, and so that they may see My true face: I am not only the God of the Israelites, and I am not just the Redeemer, rather I am the God of all creatures throughout the heavens and the earth and the seas.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Savior Has Already Returned Upon a “White Cloud”

-God continues His utterances, employing various methods and perspectives to admonish us about what we should do while, at the same time, giving voice to His heart.
-His words carry life power, show us the way we should walk, and enable us to understand what the truth is.
-We begin to be drawn by His words, we begin to focus on the tone and manner of His speaking, and subconsciously we begin to take an interest in the innermost feelings of this unremarkable person.
-He spits up His heart’s blood in working on our behalf, loses sleep and appetite on our account, weeps for us, sighs for us, groans in sickness for us, suffers humiliation for the sake of our destination and salvation, and our numbness and rebelliousness draw tears and blood from His heart.
-This way of being and of having belongs to no ordinary person, nor can it be possessed or attained by any corrupted human being.
-He shows tolerance and patience possessed by no ordinary person, and His love is not something with which any created being is endowed.
-No one apart from Him can know all of our thoughts, or have such a clear and complete grasp of our nature and essence, or judge the rebelliousness and corruption of mankind, or speak to us and work among us like this on behalf of God in heaven.
-No one apart from Him is endowed with the authority, wisdom, and dignity of God; the disposition of God and what God has and is are brought forth, in their entirety, in Him.
+God continues His utterances, employing various methods and many perspectives to admonish us about what we should do, while at the same time expressing the voice of His heart.
+His words carry life power, they provide us with the way we should follow, and enable us to comprehend what exactly the truth is.
+We begin to be drawn by His words, we begin to pay attention to the tone and manner of His speaking, and subconsciously we begin to take note of the voice of this inconspicuous person’s heart.
+He works His heart out for us, loses sleep and appetite for us, weeps for us, sighs for us, and groans in sickness for us; He endures humiliation for the sake of our destination and salvation; and our numbness and rebelliousness draw tears and blood from His heart.
+No ordinary person has this being and these possessions, and no corrupted human being can have or attain them.
+He has tolerance and patience possessed by no ordinary person, and His love is not something that any created being has.
+No one apart from Him can know all of our thoughts, or know our nature and essence like the back of their own hand, or judge the rebelliousness and corruption of mankind, or speak to us and work on us like this on behalf of God in heaven.
+No one apart from Him possesses the authority, wisdom, and dignity of God; the disposition of God and the possessions and being of God are brought forth, in their entirety, in Him.
 No one apart from Him can show us the way and bring us light.
-No one apart from Him can reveal the mysteries that God has not disclosed since creation until today.
-No one apart from Him can save us from Satan’s bondage and our own corrupt disposition.
-He represents God.
-He expresses the inmost heart of God, the exhortations of God, and God’s words of judgment toward all mankind.
-He has begun a new age, a new era, and ushered in a new heaven and earth and new work, and He has brought us hope, ending the life we led in vagueness and enabling our whole being to behold, in total clarity, the path to salvation.
-He has conquered our whole being and gained our hearts.
-From that moment onward, our minds have become conscious, and our spirits seem to be revived: This ordinary, insignificant person, who lives among us and has long been rejected by us—is this not the Lord Jesus, who is ever in our thoughts, waking or dreaming, and for whom we long night and day?
+No one apart from Him can disclose the mysteries that God has not made known since creation until today.
+No one apart from Him can save us from Satan’s bondage and our own corrupt dispositions.
+He represents God; He expresses the voice of God’s heart, the exhortations of God, and God’s words of judgment toward all mankind.
+He has opened up a new age, a new era, and ushered in a new heaven and earth and new work, He has brought us hope and ended the life we led in a vague state, and He has enabled our whole beings to completely behold the path to salvation.
+He has conquered our whole beings and gained our hearts.
+From that moment onward, our hearts have gained awareness, and our spirits seem to be revived: This ordinary, insignificant person, this person who lives among us and has been rejected by us for so long—is this not the Lord Jesus, who is ever in our thoughts, waking or dreaming, and for whom we long night and day?
 It is He!
 It really is He!
 He is our God!
 He is the truth, the way, and the life!

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Appendix 4: Beholding the Appearance of God in His Judgment and Chastisement